ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 does not exhibit such an inconsistency, as the local offset of `Z` does not imply a specific preferred time zone of interpretation.
-With the knowledge of how time zone offsets applied to Europe/Paris in the summer of 2022, it is equivalent to:
+Using the Time Zone Database rules for Europe/Paris in the summer of 2022, it is equivalent to:

     2022-07-08T02:14:07+02:00[Europe/Paris]